RyannosaurusRex/ryanhayes.net/src/content/2010-12-07-visual-studio-2010-sp1-brings-intellitrace-to-x64-and-sharepoint-2010.md

   - SharePoint 2010
   - visual studio 2010
 ---
 Visual Studio 2010 SP1 Beta is out for MSDN subscribers, and brings great new features for everyone &#8211; not to mention SharePoint development.
-If you&#8217;ve used Intellitrace to step backwards through your code to debug tricky situations that require more context, you know how awesome it is.
-Unfortunately, that&#8217;s not available for x64 bit and SharePoint projects currently.
+If you've used Intellitrace to step backwards through your code to debug tricky situations that require more context, you know how awesome it is.
+Unfortunately, that's not available for x64 bit and SharePoint projects currently.
 Finally, SP1 bring that functionality to us along with a lot more.
-Here are some of the highlights via [Jason Zanders&#8217; Weblog](http://blogs.msdn.com/b/jasonz/archive/2010/12/07/announcing-visual-studio-2010-service-pack-1-beta.aspx):<!--more-->
+Here are some of the highlights via [Jason Zanders' Weblog](http://blogs.msdn.com/b/jasonz/archive/2010/12/07/announcing-visual-studio-2010-service-pack-1-beta.aspx):<!--more-->

   * **Help Viewer &#8211;** The new local Help Viewer is a simple client application that re-introduces key productivity features including a fully-expandable table of contents and a keyword index.
 For additional information about these improvements, check out Jeff Braaten’s post [here](http://thirdblogfromthesun.com/2010/10/the-story-of-help-in-visual-studio-2010-part-3/ "here").